Puppet has a set of built-in report processers, which you can configure.

 By default, after applying a catalog, Puppet generates a report that includes information about the run: events, log messages, resource statuses, metrics, and metadata.
 Each host sends its report as a YAML dump.

-The agent sends its report to the master for processing, whereas agents
+The agent sends its report to the primary server for processing, whereas agents

 puppet apply process